Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 ## About Dataset

 The dataset used in this project contains user input texts (tweets) labeled into five distinct mood categories.
 This dataset was specifically chosen because it focuses on text data written in **Indonesian**, making it highly relevant for the project's target audience.
 It captures diverse emotional expressions commonly found in social media posts, providing a realistic and practical foundation for building a mood-based journaling and recommendation system.
+Informal text, slang, and diverse emotional expressions are common in social media, making the dataset both challenging and practical for real-world applications.
+Working with Indonesian text highlights the need for tailored text preprocessing techniques, such as stemming using the Sastrawi library and removing stopwords common in Bahasa Indonesia.

 - **Total Samples:** 4401
 - **Columns:**